Apply For Grants

 The Pomeroy Foundation makes available special interest grant opportunities that align with our mission.
 Some of the special areas that we have funded include history focused documentary films and podcasts, as well as support for archival preservation.
 Our health related grants have supported everything from research to bone marrow drives.

 To begin, click here to create an account in our online grantmaking software.
-Once “Special Interest Grant” is selected, you will be prompted to submit Letter of Intent (LOI).
-The LOI is a short form which Foundation trustees will review to determine if an invitation will be extended to complete a full grant application.
+Once “Special Interest Grant” is selected, you may compose your grant application.